 The Mayor changes every year and is elected by fellow councillors at the Annual General Meeting of the Macclesfield Town Council.

-Cllr Beverley Dooley was invested as Mayor of Macclesfield on 15th May 2017.
+Cllr Adam Schofield was invested as Mayor of Macclesfield on 14th May 2018.

 The Deputy Mayor is Cllr Chris Andrew